bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 ---
 title: "One-liner to sum up numbers from a CSV file"
 date: "2021-06-07"
-description: A step-by-step guide to build a script using cat, tail, awk, xargs, sed, and bc.
+description: A step-by-step guide to building a script using cat, tail, awk, xargs, sed, and bc.
 type: unix
 ---

-This is the `shopping.csv` CSV file that we're going to be working with throughout this blog post.
+This is the `shopping.csv` CSV file that we will be working with throughout this blog post.

 ```
 item,price